 We thank the Reviewer for this suggestion.
 We have updated the revised manuscript accordingly (P. 2, Lines 35-37):

-The intensity of tropical cyclones is predicted to change, along with their impacts on health, due to anthropogenic climate change.10–15
+The intensity of tropical cyclones is predicted to change due to anthropogenic climate change.10–19 Land subsidence20 and increases in the proportion of impervious surfaces21 may further exacerbate cyclone impacts.

 Page 3: CVD, dialysis should be mentioned.